kasturidd/FraudDetection-LLM-Integration/README.md

 * Flexible to work with other models like logistic regression to optimize false positive rates (FPR).

 ## Why This Matters
-By explaining the logic behind flagged transactions, this system helps teams quickly make informed decisions and adapt their strategies, reducing fraud losses while improving efficiency.
+By explaining the logic behind flagged transactions, this system helps teams quickly make informed decisions and adapt their strategies or writing rule, reducing fraud losses while improving efficiency.

 ## Project flow